 Thank God we get to keep our memories even after our loved ones are gone.
 The are priceless aren’t they??

-This is a traditional recipe, one that is probably very similar to what your grandmother or great-grandmother made.
+This easy white bread is a traditional recipe, one that is probably very similar to what your grandmother or great-grandmother made.
 You don’t need to use bread flour, all purpose flour is fine.
 That means that you can knead it by hand without too much trouble.

 The Role of the Ingredients in Homemade Bread